Our students and their learning needs are at the heart of our efforts. This is put into practice by taking into account the following eight aspects:

 Our college students are offered a targeted preparation for the Brazilian Exame Nacional do Ensino Médio (ENEM).
 At the same time, they acquire the International Baccalaureate (IB) and thus a globally recognised university entrance qualification.
 The challenging combination of ENEM and IB offers our students a wide range of possibilities to continue their studies at home or abroad.

 Our schools are part of the SIS Group, which has pioneered bilingual education since 1999.
 At present, more than 3.700 students attend one of our 16 schools in Switzerland, Germany and Brazil.

 The SIS Swiss International School network ensures consistent quality standards; structures and processes at our various locations are continuously evaluated and developed further.
 Additionally, our international organisation provides teachers and students with a platform to exchange experiences and insights across national borders.

 Moreover, SIS colleges are accredited IB World Schools, which makes them members of a world-renowned educational organisation.

-SIS is a joint venture of Kalaidos Swiss Education Group and Klett Group Germany.
+SIS is a company of the Kalaidos Swiss Education Group which belongs to the Klett Group Germany.